ghermens/media2click/Documentation/Administrator/Index.rst

 If individual placeholder content or permanent activation is required
 ---------------------------------------------------------------------

-- Globally allow permanent activation via the Constant Editor: :ref:`constants-enablepermanently`
+- Globally allow permanent activation via Site Settings or Constant Editor: :ref:`constants-enablepermanently`
 - Set up a page of type sysfolder to hold the host data.
-- Set storagePid to this sysfolder's uid via the Constant Edtior: :ref:`constants-storagepid`
+- Set storagePid to this sysfolder's uid via Site Settings or Constant Edtior: :ref:`constants-storagepid`
 - Using the list module, add a host configuration to your storage page for every target host that needs individual placeholder content or permanent activation.
 For videos, you have to use "YouTube" and "Vimeo" as hostnames: